unChaz/sci-fi-5e/srd/classes/warlock.md

 *Prerequisite: 9th level*

-You can cast *speak with dead* at will, without expending a spell slot.
+You can cast *speak with dead* at will, without expending a tek skill slot.

 ##### Witch Sight